 Sandalwood oil is found in many perfumes and air fresheners.
 It’s a classic scent from a valuable tree.
-But the value of sandalwood oil may go beyond smell and extend to health.
+But the value of sandalwood oil may go beyond smell.
+Sandalwood may offer some health benefits as well.

-Sandalwood oil comes from the wood and roots of Santalum album, or East Indian sandalwood.
-Sandalwood itself is used across the globe and is one of the most valuable trees in the world.
-Though West Indian and African sandalwood oils have been produced in the past, they’re no longer widely available.
+Sandalwood oil comes from the wood and roots of Santalum album, or the East Indian sandalwood tree.
+This is one of the most valuable trees in the world.
+Its products are used across the globe.
+West Indian and African sandalwood oils have also been produced in the past, but they’re no longer widely available.

-Sandalwood oil has a multitude of traditional uses.
-East Indian sandalwood oil has been popular in Ayurvedic medicine, or the folk medicine of India, as well as Traditional Chinese medicine (TCM) for centuries.
+Sandalwood oil has many traditional uses.
+For centuries, East Indian sandalwood oil has been a popular ingredient in Ayurvedic medicine, the folk medicine of India.
+It’s also been used in traditional Chinese medicine (TCM).

-In these practices, sandalwood oil is used to treat:
+In these traditions, sandalwood oil has been used with other therapies to manage: